LSEG-API-Samples/Example.MessengerBotAPI.Python.InteractiveMessengerBotML/README.md

 * Please read [Messenger BOT API Quick Start Guide](https://developers.refinitiv.com/messenger-api/messenger-bot-api/quick-start) and follow the instruction in the guide to setup Chat Bot account and create a chat room for the test.

 * Please read [Bot API Developer document](https://developers.refinitiv.com/messenger-api/messenger-bot-api/docs?content=81683&type=documentation_item).
-You need to understand the HTTP request and response message, Websocket implementation for interactive bot along with the structure of data and limitation of the API.
+You need to understand the HTTP request and response message, Websocket implementation for interactive Bot along with the structure of data and limitation of the API.

 * Python 3.7 or above

-* Download Messenger Bot API python example from [Github](https://github.com/Refinitiv-API-Samples/Example.MessengerChatBot.Python) and test chatbot_demo_ws.py example with your account.
+* Download the Messenger Bot API python example from [Github](https://github.com/Refinitiv-API-Samples/Example.MessengerChatBot.Python) and test chatbot_demo_ws.py example with your account.
 You need to modify the codes from the file to implement the ChatBot.

 * Install Tensorflow and Keras module.
 We use TensorFlow 2.1.0 with Keras 2.3.1.
 Please see [Tensorflow 2 install guide](https://www.tensorflow.org/install ) and [Keras installation guide](https://keras.io/#installation).

 * You can install other Python library by using below ws-requirement.txt file.
-Note that if you found error when install Tensorflow or Keras, you may need to following instructure on thier website to install the libary from github.
+Note that if you found error when installing Tensorflow or Keras, you may need to follow the instruction on the Tensorflow website to install the library from GitHub.

 ```command
 pip install -r ws-requirements.txt